LIBERATING FOOTBALL TRAVEL

 The best pubs and bars for football fans

 Pick of the pubs with TV football is The Pageant, with three large screens, a pool table, dartboard, pub food and live music.
-Nearby on Market Place, the Corn Exchange is the local Wetherspoon, set on an Edwardian picture palace, while the Central Bar defines the term ‘wee local’, with TV sport and chatty regulars.
+Nearby on Market Place, the Corn Exchange is the local Wetherspoon, set in an Edwardian picture palace, while the Central Bar defines the term ‘wee local’, with TV sport and chatty regulars.
 Nearby, the age-old Lorne Bar offers live music and, essentially, dominoes.

+More contemporary, Coast is part lounge bar, part nightclub and part restaurant.
 Further down at the harbour end, the Commercial Inn fills with football banter thanks to the Arbroath-supporting landlord.
 Watch out for the sliding door to the bar that has confused many a first-time visitor.
-By the marina, the Smugglers pub harks back to Arbroath’s illicit past, when the nearby coves hid contraband whisky – framed local history is displayed around the traditional interior.

 Near the station, the classic Corner Bar fills with darts and dominoes players most nights, everyone else happy to chat and watch the match.
 The Station Bar itself is best known for its live music on Saturdays but also shows football on three big screens.